girishten/angular-multipage-demo-with-oidc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+###### Warning

+If you came here looking for older version of the same, I have archived it.
+Going forward I will be creating newer angular projects when a newer angular versions are released.
+Main Branch will always be pointing to the latest angular version.
+While older versions will be branched out from main branch with Angular version as name.
+As said there will not be any upgrade to the existing project other than bugfixes.
+If anyone would like to collaborate, please keep in mind that for next version of angular we will be starting from scratch again.

 ## Development server

 There are four (for each environment) dev server commands are added to `package.json` for ease of use.
 If you would like